When diagnosed in 1967, I was a junior lab technician in the Pharmacology research laboratory at the Veterinary College in Guelph, Ontario, Canada.

-I find it curious that when we have a reduced immunity, or are not immune, we are considered to be in the process of destroying ourselves from within!!
+I find it curious that when we are run-down with reduced defenses or are not immune, we are considered to be in the process of destroying ourselves from within!!
 How did the meaning get twisted??

 I have found NO research proving the AUTOIMMUNE THEORY …